Policy 2010 — Asbestos Policy

 3. Tiles to be removed (maximum of two in any area) should be pried free from the adhesive using a suitable pry tool.
 Try to avoid breakage as possible.
 Tiles should be placed directly into asbestos waste bags

-4. Adhesive can be removed if needed by a) heating (do not burn) followed by scraping or b) by soaking is suitable solvent followed by scraping.
+4. Adhesive can be removed if needed by a) heating (do not burn) followed by scraping or b) by soaking in suitable solvent followed by scraping.
 Scraping of dry adhesive is discouraged.
 Residue should be placed immediately in asbestos waste bags.

 5. Area should then be HEPA vacuumed and allowed to dry if a solvent was used.
 Tile replacement does not require asbestos control measures.